Bambee26/44671_streaming-03-rabbitmq/README.md

 Sending the same message each time is kind of boring.
 This time:

 1. Where is the message defined?
-How can you change it?
+How can you change it? print(" [x] Sent 'Hello World!'")
+Change the text between the ' '; Also here: body="Hello World!")
+Change the text between " "
-1. Modify emit_message.py to emit a different message.
+1. Modify emit_message.py to emit a different message. print(" [x] Sent 'Hello World - message 2!'")
 1. Execute the updated emit_message.py.
 1. Watch what happens in the listening terminal.